Loan-to-Invest Calculator

 Strategy comparison

-Median growth by strategy (log scale)
+Median growth by strategy

 Based on 500 simulated paths with daily-reset leverage.
 A simplified lognormal model, not a forecast: real markets have fatter tails, jumps, and shifting volatility, all of which hit leverage harder.
 Treat as rough odds, not promises.